trentfridey/blog/content/posts/state-machines/index.md

 Modern web frameworks like React or Vue make it easy to update the view layer in response to transistions between states.
 But they _don't_ make it easy to model what the state and transitions are.
 Using a framework like [XState](https://xstate.js.org/docs/) can help -- in fact, the key advantage of using it is that the three step process can be reduced to one: _just update the model_.
-To see how this works, we first introduce the finite state machine, then statecharts, and finally the actor model.
+To see how this works, we first introduce the finite state machine, then statecharts.
 We'll start with an example.